Sergeus/CivMods/README.md

 - Added UI message for adjacent damage caused by Argast's raiders
 - Added unit flag art for all SiegeMod units
 - Fixed a bug where Argast would declare war on you if your expired trade routes dropped below the required at the beginning of your turn.
 (Eg. when trade routes ended and were waiting for you to reassign them.)
+- Fixed a (base game) bug where Argast would precede his denunciation of the player with an unrelated trade comment.

 #### CHANGELOG V1.2
 - Added remaining tech icons